ethereum/ethereum-org-website/src/content/developers/tutorials/eip-1271-smart-contract-signatures/index.md

 The [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) standard allows smart contracts to verify signatures.

-In this tutorial, we give an overview of digital signatures, EIP-1271's background, and [Gnosis Safe](https://gnosis-safe.io/)'s specific implementation of EIP-1271.
+In this tutorial, we give an overview of digital signatures, EIP-1271's background, and the specific implementation of EIP-1271 used by [Safe](https://safe.global/) (previously Gnosis Safe).
 All together, this can serve as a starting point for implementing EIP-1271 in your own contracts.

 ## What is a signature?